Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: The blackbody radiation in extra dimensions

 where $D$ is the spacetime dimension.

 The solution of the above equation is given by

 where the Lambert function $W$ is defined as

 Therefore, Wien's law takes the form $\nu_{max}/T=\alpha$, where $\alpha$ is a constant\cite{Cardoso:2005cd}.
 It is important to point out that the electromagnetic nonlinearities do not alter Wien's law.
-However, the constant $\alpha$ depends on the dimensionality of the spacetime, which increases as the number of the dimensions increases.
+However, the constant $\alpha$ depends on the dimensionality of the spacetime, which increases as the number of dimensions increases.
+An inspection of Fig. \ref{FigureDimensions} demonstrates the expected behavior of Wien's law in higher dimensions, which depends on the value of $\alpha$.